b13/justincase/README.md

 dudes name it `https://b13.com/Lets-Connect/`.
 TYPO3 v9 saves URLs as lower-case by default.

-A simple PSR-15 based middleware transforms your incoming URL into lower-case and you should be fine, as both URLs would work then.
+A simple PSR-15 based middleware transforms your incoming URL into lower-case and you should be fine, as both URLs would work for the users.

 ## Installation